Gichunga/stegcom/README.md

 # stegcom
+This is a general purpose aapplication built using `laravel 8` and `Vue js`.
+You can use this app as a starter template for building your applications by followiing the installation procedures outlined below.
+We have integrated some of the most useful packages to ease you with the struggle of configurations

  ## Here are some awesome things the repo include out of the box:
   * Using Vue Router with Laravel